 Your logo’s job is to identify your brand visually.
 To accomplish that goal, a logo must be unique.
 You want consumers to associate your logo with your company.
 You want them to build a trusting relationship with that logo; and, consequently, your brand.

 If your logo looks like your competitor’s logo, they’re not building a trusting relationship with you.
 They’re two-timing you with your twin brother, and they don’t even know it.

 At best, you can hope that the consumer will only be confused by a similarity between your logo and your competitor’s.
 At worst, they may feel tricked or even associate your competitor’s poor behavior with your brand.
 As we mentioned in our article 5 Ways Stock Art is Killing Your Small Business Brand:

 If your competition does something unethical and their reputation takes a hit, your reputation may be impacted as well!
 Guilt by association, fair or not, is a real threat.

-Second, a good logo design must be easy to visually recognize.
+Second, a good logo design must be easy to recognize visually.

-Logos featuring bold lines and strong, unique forms are easy to visually identify.
+Logos featuring bold lines and strong, unique forms are easy to identify visually.
 Think of the Nike “Swoosh,” the World Wildlife Federation’s negative space panda or Apple’s apple.
-All have a strong, easily identified and unique visual form.
+All have a strong, easily identified, and unique visual form.

 - Use your unique brand as a compass to guide you to a unique logo design concept.